 And, since I’d only managed to sell one copy of DotCom Secrets, I knew I had to take a different approach to marketing the service.

 So I started looking for the top Clickfunnels® affiliate marketers to see if they offered any training.
-Two people came out on top – Spencer Mecham (if you do nothing else, watch his free webclass at the top of that page), Rachel S. Lee (who is one of Spencer’s students) and Zach Crawford who has forged his own path to becoming a millionaire from Clickfunnels® commissions.
+Three people came out on top – Spencer Mecham (if you do nothing else, watch his free webclass at the top of that page), Rachel S. Lee (who is one of Spencer’s students) and Zach Crawford who has forged his own path to becoming a millionaire from Clickfunnels® commissions.

 I initially was going to follow Spencer when Zach Crawford was recommended to me.